lloydsbroker/policy_instance/information_section.md

 Client submission dated November YYYY prepared by Producer Inc and seen by all participants hereon and held on file by Broker XYZ Ltd

-No losses past five years
+No losses past ten years

 EFG Burglar alarm system installed at all locations